souza10v/engtools/README.md

-🛠️ EngTools – Foundation Calculation for Civil Engineering EngTools is an Angular web application currently in development, focused on providing tools to assist civil engineers with calculations.
-The project aims to simplify and speed up the process of designing and analyzing foundations.
+# 🛠️ EngTools – Foundation Calculation for Civil Engineering

-🚧 Status: In Development
+**EngTools** is a web application built with **Angular**, designed to help civil engineers perform essential foundation calculations.
+It aims to simplify, accelerate, and enhance the accuracy of foundation design and analysis.

+---

+## 🚧 Project Status
+**In Development**

+---

-🎯 Planned Features:
+## 🎯 Planned Features

-Foundation sizing and load analysis
+- 📐 Foundation sizing and load analysis

-Support for different soil types and load conditions
+- 🌍 Support for various soil types and load conditions

-Interactive input interface with real-time feedback
+- 🧮 Interactive input interface with real-time feedback

-Exportable calculation reports
+- 📤 Exportable calculation reports (PDF/CSV)

+---

-⚙️ Tech Stack:
+## ⚙️ Tech Stack

-Angular
+- **Frontend:** Angular

-TypeScript
+- **Language:** TypeScript

-HTML & CSS
+- **UI:** HTML & CSS